 At Aurelius we have extensive knowledge of the waste and recycling industry.
-We have a proven track record as an established waste management business that accepts, processes and recycles over 10,000 tonnes of waste leadacid batteries per annum.
+We have a proven track record as an established waste management business that accepts, processes and recycles over 10,000 tonnes of waste lead-acid batteries per annum.
 Our forecast for 2019 is to surpass 15,000 tonnes and to deliver sophisticated but affordable battery breaking systems to the market.

-The battery breaking systems - some of which are built in-house at Aurelius - automate the battery breaking process and separate battery components for further recycling, while minimising personnel exposure to lead.
-They are ideal for SME companies which cannot afford to invest over £1 million (~€1.1m) for a sophisticated battery breaker.
+These battery breaking systems, some of which are built in-house at Aurelius.

+Aurelius Environmental, +44 (0)1213 699960 Aurelius Technologies, +44 (0)1223 422041 automate the battery breaking process and separate battery components for further recycling while minimising personnel exposure to lead.
+They are ideal for SME companies which cannot afford to invest over £1m for a sophisticated battery breaker.

-The principal technology behind the battery paste treatment step, trademarked in the UK, EU and overseas as Fenix^{Pb}, was invented by Professor Kumar.
+The principal technology behind the paste-treatment battery step. trademarked in the UK, EU and overseas as Fenix^{Pb}, was invented by Professor Kumar at the University of Cambridge.
 In 2016 it was licensed exclusively to Aurelius for further development, piloting and scaling up.
-We have an active partnership with the University of Cambridge and Professor Kumar which includes two postdoctoral researchers, an engineering and physical sciences research council fellow process engineer and a PhD graduate from the same group, working on our research and development projects.
+We have an active partnership with the University of Cambridge and Professor Kumar which includes two Post-Doctoral Researchers, an Engineering and Physical Sciences Research Council (EPSRC) Fellow and a Process Engineer (who is a PhD graduate from the same group) working on our research and development projects.

-Our piloting efforts are supported by three major grants:

-- Two Innovate UK awards (UK/Brazil Newton Fund and Open Programme); and - The prestigious Horizon 2020 (Phase 2) SME Instrument.

-To date, we have raised a total of more than $\pounds 2.5$ million in grant funding, while our annual turnover, which exceeds $\pounds 10$ million, is also used to fund our technology and innovation.
+Our piloting efforts are supported by three major grants: two Innovate UK awards (UK/Brazil Newton Fund and Open Programme), and the prestigious Horizon 2020 (Phase 2) SME Instrument.
+In total we have raised to date more than £2.5m in grant funding, while our annual turnover which exceeds £10m is also used to fund our technology and innovation.

+Scaling-up sustainable resources

-The success of our patent process lies in its low cost, scalability and ability to produce batteryready products which exceed current market expectations.
+he success of our patent process lies in its low cost, scalability, and ability to produce battery-ready products which exceed current market expectations.
 Fenix^{Pb} therefore benefits from a combination of superior green credentials and advanced material performance.